Welcome new grad students!

 For graduate students with funding

-- If you received federal or state financial aid, update your mailing address in My UW and contact the Office of Student Financial Aid with questions.
+- If you received federal or state financial aid, update your mailing address in any systems listed in Profile and contact the Office of Student Financial Aid with questions.

-- If you are a TA, PA, RA, Fellow, or Trainee learn about benefit plans you are eligible for from the Office of Human Resources.
+- If you are a TA, PA, RA, Fellow, or Trainee, learn about the benefit plans you are eligible for from the Office of Human Resources.
+Generally, you must sign up for benefits within 30 days of the start of a new job appointment.

 - If you are a TA, PA, RA, or LSA, familiarize yourself with the Graduate Assistant Payment of Segregated Fees Policy, which gives graduate assistants a deferred due date to pay segregated fees and other fees not covered by tuition remission.